CMSgov/dpc-app/README.md

 ### Installing and Using Pre-commit

+[pre-commit](https://pre-commit.com/) is a framework for running filters against proposed commits prior to them being committed.
+The tools can range from quality assurance to detecting potential leaks of secure or sensitive informaiton.
+Once a branch is pushed to the public dpc-app repo, it is available to the public and cached in github, presenting a security incident.

-Anyone committing to this repo must use the pre-commit hook to lower the likelihood that secrets will be exposed.
+Anyone committing to this repo <span style="color:red"><u><ins>**must use the pre-commit hook**</ins></u></span> to lower the likelihood that secrets will be exposed.

 #### Step 1: Install pre-commit